apache/sis-site/content/source.md

 Apache {{% SIS %}} needs a directory where to store database, datum shift files and other optional data.
 That directory is specified by the `SIS_DATA` environment variable and can be located anywhere.
-A convenient location is a subdirectory of the `ApacheSIS` directory created in the "basic checkout" section.
+A convenient location is a subdirectory of the `SIS` directory created in the "basic checkout" section.
-For example (with `ApacheSIS` as the current directory):
+For example (with `SIS` as the current directory):

 ```bash
 mkdir Data